MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ### Meetings

-**Meetings** in Teams include audio, video, and screen sharing for up to 1000 people.
+**Meetings** in Teams include audio, video, and screen sharing for up to 1000 people and [view-only capabilities](view-only-meeting-experience.md) for participants over 1000.
 Participants don't need to be a member of an organization (or have a Teams account) to join a Teams meeting.
 They can join directly from the calendar invitation via the Join meeting link or call in via audio if available.

 As the administrator, you'll configure meeting settings and control which meeting features are enabled for your organization by specifying meeting policies.